pnp/blog/content/post/microsoft-365-platform-community-(pnp)-march-2022-update.md

 These are samples which have been contributed on the community samples since last summary.
 We do welcome all Microsoft Teams samples to this gallery.
 They can be implemented using in any technology.

+* New sample [tab-react-router](https://github.com/pnp/teams-dev-samples/tree/main/samples/tab-react-router) by [Siddharth Vaghasia](https://twitter.com/siddh_me) | @siddh_me, that shows how to use React Router with Teams App project generated using Yo teams
-Numerous adjustments on existing samples and solutions
+* Numerous adjustments on existing samples and solutions

 If you are interested on Microsoft Teams samples, we have just released also new [Microsoft Teams sample gallery](https://pnp.github.io/teams-dev-samples/).
 Contributions to [Microsoft Teams samples](https://github.com/pnp/teams-dev-samples) is also more than welcome.
 This gallery already surfaces all Microsoft samples, [Microsoft Teams app templates](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates) and community samples.